cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 To create the user record used for further authentication, the client executes the following function.

-Depending on the key recovery mechanism used, implementations are free to add other arguments as needed (e.g. the client's key material).
-See {{key-recovery}} for more details.

 ~~~
 FinalizeRequest(password, blind, response, server_identity, client_identity)